-  My upbringing in the Canada’s circumpolar Yukon Territory has played a monumental role in my creative development: hands-on interaction with the natural world is a key part of my artistic process as it is both my inspiration and subject matter.
-This has brought me to Alaska, Iceland, and the Canadian Arctic, the latter of which is a large focal point in my work.
+Her upbringing in the Canada’s circumpolar Yukon Territory has played a monumental role in her creative development: hands-on interaction with the natural world is a key part of her artistic process as it is both inspiration and subject matter.
+This has brought her to Alaska, Iceland, and the Canadian Arctic, the latter of which is a large focal point in her work.

-I am fascinated by social complexities of geographically isolated regions, and multifaceted relationships between humans and extreme climates.
-I am inspired by the fear, resilience, and creativity that are inherent to existing in inhospitable places and remote locations.
-My artistic practice is used to explore my own personal relationship to the natural world in addition to themes of place and displacement, identity, and isolation.
+She is fascinated by social complexities of geographically isolated regions, and multifaceted relationships between humans and extreme climates.
+She is inspired by the fear, resilience, and creativity that are inherent to existing in inhospitable places and remote locations.
+Her artistic practice is used to explore her own personal relationship to the natural world in addition to themes of place and displacement, identity, and isolation.